 - Personal guidance

 Careers guidance is delivered through a comprehensive PSHE programme, tutor input as well as one to one guidance and speaker sessions.
-Additional information sources include participation in events and activities, (both in school and outside), partnership with independent careers advisors, local businesses and professionals, apprenticeship providers, employment agencies, educational institutions and national employer organisations.
+Additional information sources include participation in events and activities, (both in school and outside), partnership with local businesses and professionals, apprenticeship providers, employment agencies, educational institutions and national employer organisations.
 Students and parents also have access to a wide range of additional resources via the school’s VLE.

 In an ever changing working environment we are committed to preparing our students to make informed and appropriate choices to meet their individual needs.
 We want students to be inspired and raise their aspirations by offering them as much information as possible about the world of work and also their own skills set as they move through the school.

-The school programme is mainly focused on developing skills and awareness to pupils in lower years; developing and updated a professional CV in year 9; taking part in work experience as well as attending a practice interview in year 10; making informed choices about post 16 options in year 11.
+The school programme is mainly focused on developing skills and awareness to pupils in lower years; developing and updating a professional CV in year 9; taking part in work experience as well as attending a practice interview in year 10; making informed choices about post 16 options in year 11.

 Our guidance for students in the sixth form is centred around higher education choices and options, apprenticeships and preparation for employment as well as valuable work shadowing.
 Throughout all of these we hope that students will gain valuable insight into the opportunities available to them and then be confident when making life choices.

-The development of CEAIG is a continuous priority in the school’s strategic development plan with an aim to constantly improve the careers programme for students.
+The development of CEAIG is a continual priority in the school’s strategic development plan with an aim to constantly improve the careers programme for students.
 The Careers Team and SMT meet on a regular basis to develop, monitor, and evaluate CEAIG (Careers, Education, Information, Advice and Guidance) across the school.
 Progress towards the Gatsby Benchmarks is evaluated using the online Compass tool (as recommended in Careers guidance and access for education and training providers).
 This is done using the Compass + platform tool throughout the year.
 The Careers Department also measures careers events and impact by using both student, parent and staff evaluation forms.
 Balcarras measures and assesses the impact of its careers programme for students regularly, in addition to a detailed annual review of progress.